-Antisocial activity
+Antisocial Serious antisocial activity

-Serious antisocial activity is contrary to the laws or customs of society to such a degree that a significant number of people would find it unacceptable.
+Serious antisocial activity is activity that is so serious that it is contrary to the maintenance of laws or customsand order. of society to such a degree that a significant number of people would find it unacceptable.
 It is broader than illegal activity and can include other antisocial behaviour (eg bullying).